-Response message (e.g., RESP from 1.5.3): A NB message transmitted by a responder at the beginning of a subsequent ranging slot after the first ranging slot, in response to a received poll message.
+Response message (e.g., RESP from section 1.6.3): A NB message transmitted by a responder at the beginning of the ranging slot that immediately follows to the last ranging slot configured for the poll message, in response to a received poll message.

-Report message (e.g., RPRT from 1.5.3): a NB message transmitted by either an initiator or a responder to report the ranging measurement to the peer.
+Report message (e.g., REPORT from section 1.6.3): A NB message transmitted by either an initiator or a responder to report the ranging measurement to the peer.

-The NB O-QPSK 250k PHY is default for the transfer of control and report messages.
-Other NB and UWB PHYs [6] are supported optionally.
+The NB O-QPSK 250 kbps PHY is the default for the transfer of control and report messages.
+Other NB O-QPSK PHYs [1], UWB PHYs [1], and higher-layer transport mechanisms (out of scope) are supported optionally.

-NBA-MMS-UWB ranging control phase
+NBA-UWB MMS control phase

-An NBA-MMS-UWB ranging control phase starts at the beginning of an NBA-MMS-UWB range-measurement cycle and includes at least 2 ranging control slots.
+An NBA-UWB MMS control phase starts at the beginning of an NBA-UWB MMS ranging cycle and includes 2 ranging control slots for peer-to-peer ranging.

-An initiator starts an NBA-MMS-UWB ranging control phase by transmitting a poll message to a responder at the beginning of the first ranging slot of a ranging round.
-The initiator may extend transmission of the poll for up to the duration of RcpPollSlot if LBT is not enabled, or according to 1.3.2 otherwise.
-The responder that receives the poll message successfully shall transmit a response message back to the initiator in the ranging slot after RcpPollSlot from the beginning of the ranging control phase.
-The responder may extend transmission of the response for up to the duration of RcpResponseSlot in the ranging control phase if LBT is not enabled, or according to 1.3.2 otherwise.
-The responder that transmits the response message successfully shall continue the NBA-MMS-UWB range-measurement cycle and enter the ranging phase.
-The initiator that receives the response message successfully shall also continue the NBA-MMS-UWB range-measurement cycle and enter the ranging phase.
+An initiator starts an NBA-UWB MMS control phase by transmitting a poll message to a responder at the beginning of the first ranging slot of a ranging round.
+The initiator may extend transmission of the poll message up to the duration of RcpPollSlot if LBT is not enabled, or according to 1.4.2 otherwise.
+The responder that receives the poll message successfully shall transmit a response message back to the initiator in the ranging slot after the duration of RcpPollSlot from the beginning of the control phase.
+The responder may extend transmission of the response message for up to the duration of RcpResponseSlot in the control phase if LBT is not enabled, or according to section 1.4.2 otherwise.
+The responder that transmits the response message successfully shall continue the NBA-UWB MMS ranging cycle and enter the ranging phase.
+The initiator that receives the response message successfully shall also continue the NBA-UWB MMS ranging cycle and enter the ranging phase.

-A poll message serves to provide carrier frequency coherence from initiator to responder device.
-Additionally, a poll message may serve to transmit control information from initiator to responder.
-E.g., a poll message may include a request for the responder to report a recommended number of fragments (RNF) at the measurement report phase [9].
+A poll message serves to enable carrier coherent transmissions from the initiator to the responder device.
+Additionally, a poll message may serve to transmit control information from the initiator to the responder.
+For example, a poll message may include a request for the responder to suggest short-term operating parameters for the next ranging cycle, e.g. NbaChannelMap, NB PHY configuration, UWB PHY configuration, and/or UWB MAC configuration.
+The poll message is transmitted at long-term NB PHY configuration.

-A response message serves to provide carrier frequency coherence from responder to initiator device.
-Additionally, a response message may serve to transmit control information from initiator to responder.
+A response message serves to enable carrier coherent transmissions from the responder to the initiator device.
+Additionally, a response message may serve to transmit control information from the responder to the initiator.
+For example, if the responder receives the request from the initiator to suggest short-term operating parameters in the poll message, and does not transmit any measurement report in the current ranging cycle, then the response message transmitted by the responder shall include the suggested short-term operating parameters.
+The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
+If the NB PHY configuration is indicated in the poll message, the response message is transmitted at the NB PHY configuration indicated in the poll message.
+Otherwise, the response message is transmitted at long-term NB PHY configuration.

-If LBT is enabled before a transmission in the corresponding operating band (referring to 1.3.2), a transmitter shall perform LBT in advance of the start of expected transmission.
+If LBT is enabled before a NB transmission in the corresponding operating band (referring to section 1.4.2), a transmitter shall perform LBT in advance of the start of a NB transmission.
 If the performed LBT cannot warrant the transmission at the beginning of the ranging slot, for the remainder of the ranging round the transmitter shall not commence further transmissions.